 Don't Settle for Less Just Because You're Buying a Sample Gown

-Lastly, when shopping for a sample gown, be sure that it can be altered to fit you.
-Since most bridal gowns are not custom made to your exact body, they’ll have to be altered at least a little bit.
+When shopping for a sample dress, be sure it can be altered to fit you.
 A good bridal consultant will never put you in a dress that can’t be altered to your size when you’re shopping off the rack.
-On average, a bridal gown can be altered down at least two sizes, meaning if you’re a size 10, but fall in love with a size 12 gown, you’ll be good to go!
-However, if a dress is falling off of you, or you’re unable to zip it up all the way, you may want to keep looking for other styles.
-Great bridal salons will be able to find you a sample gown that looks like new and fits both your body and your budget!
+On average, a bridal gown can be altered down at least two sizes.
+However, if a dress is falling off of you, or you’re unable to zip it up, you may want to keep looking.
+Great bridal shops will be able to find you a sample gown that fits your body and your budget!

 Scam #7: Unprofessional or Pushy Bridal Consultants